Andi-Cirjaliu/edge-operators-crunchy-postgres-stack/tutorials/Crunchy-PostgreSQL-Operator-PGO-tutorial.md

 ### Delete a database

 This will delete 'my-db' cluster (database).
-This command will just start the process of deleting the cluster.
+This command will just start the process of deleting the cluster (database).
+To see when the cluster (database) was deleted use 'pgo test --all' command.

 ```execute
 pgo delete cluster my-db